Nummer42O/mynesweeper/README.md

 - [X] check performance of `Minefield::activateField` as member function pointer vs if statement
 - [X] make tiles hold their own copies of flagged and normal the sprite pointers
 - [X] show flag icon with mine counter
-- [ ] redo intiial reveal callback to generate left out pattern instead of randomly trying
+- [X] redo intiial reveal callback to generate left out pattern instead of randomly trying
+- [ ] recheck initial reveal callback because of inconsistencies
-- [ ] constantly keep track of unrevealed tiles and "the border" so it does not get recalculated from scratch every step
+- [X] constantly keep track of unrevealed tiles and "the border" so it does not get recalculated from scratch every step

 ## Requirements